latexstudio/LaTeX-1/classycv/readme.md

 # ABOUT

-This package provides the LaTeX2e class *classycv* for writing job application documents.
+This package provides the LaTeX2e class *classycv* for writing job applications.

 ## FEATURES

-* standard letter formats for cover letters (such as DIN-5008 compliant)
-* various commands for layout components such as headings and drawings
+* various easy-to-use **commands for drawing components** (such as headings with icons, small charts and progress bars)
+* provision of **default components** (for cover letter and resume and their nested components)
-* high level of customization through command and enviroment options as well as custom component defintions
+* high level of **customization** (through command and enviroment options as well as custom component defintions)
+* support for **standardized letter formats** for cover letter (such as DIN-5008 compliant letters)

 # USAGE